Firefighters step up battle in Idaho blaze menacing resort towns

-The fire raging across parched sagebrush, grasslands and pine forests near high-end developments in Sun Valley has consumed 101,000 acres and destroyed one home and seven other buildings since a lightning strike sparked the blaze on August 7.
+The fire raging across parched sagebrush, grasslands and pine forests near high-end developments in Sun Valley has consumed 101,000 acres (41,000 hectares) and destroyed one home and seven other buildings since a lightning strike sparked the blaze on Aug.
+7.

 More than 1,000 firefighters were preparing on Sunday for what fire officials called "a heavy air show" in a drive to gain the upper hand over a blaze fed by low humidity, high temperatures and gusting winds.